paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Pre-Process Build
 ###### Android - Enable Multidex
-Almost any Unity3D game of any size will have more than 64,000 public methods.
+Almost any Unity3D game of any size will have over 64,000 public methods.
 I know, this sounds crazy.
 It's all those packages you have imported.
 You could enable ***Proguard***.
-Apart from obfuscating your app it also attempts to remove all the functions not called.
-It is rarely fully automatic since it cannot efficiently deal with reflection.
-Multidex does not have that problem.
-It does make your app larger.
+Apart from obfuscating your app it also tries to remove all the functions not called.
+It is not automatic since it cannot deal with reflection.
+Multidex does not have that problem, but makes your app larger.

 ##### Post-Process Build
 ###### iOS - Remove Notifications
 If your app does not use Push Notifications, then you can check this option to remove the build warning.

 ###### iOS - Plist Entries
-iOS will not be accepted if Apple does not find particular *plist* entries.
-Unity3D generates most of them, but occasionally they get out of sync.
+They will not accept iOS applications if Apple does not find particular *plist* entries.
+Unity3D generates most, but they get out of sync.
 As of 2017, the ***NSCalendarsUsageDescription*** was missing.
 Add others as you need them.

 ### Components

 `Components` is a static helper class with functions to create and find Components.
 They are all wrappers to ***slow*** Unity procedures, so cache the results.
-I created these primarily for testing since we decouple every test harness.
+I created these for testing since we decouple every test harness.
 Since then I have found them useful to get inside prefabs from other sources.
 Still not a good idea in production, but sometimes better than breaking existing code.

 #### Components.Find&lt;T>(path...)